Philip Melanchthon: As scholar

-As a scholar Melanchthon embodied the entire spiritual culture of his age.
-At the same time he found the simplest, clearest, and most suitable form for his knowledge; therefore his manuals, even if they were not always original, were quickly introduced into schools and kept their place for more than a century.
-Knowledge had for him no purpose of its own; it existed only for the service of moral and religious education, and so the teacher of Germany prepared the way for the religious thoughts of the Reformation.
-He was, alongside other luminaries such as Erasmus, an important figure in the movement sometimes called Christian humanism, which has exerted a lasting influence upon scientific life in Germany.
-His works were not always new and original, but they were clear, intelligible, and answered their purpose.
-His style is natural and plain, better, however, in Latin and Greek than in German.
-He was not without natural eloquence, although his voice was weak.
+As a scholar Melanchthon embodied the spiritual culture of his age.
+His writing was simple and clear; his manuals, even if they were not always original, were quickly introduced into schools and kept their place for more than a century.
+For him, knowledge existed only for the service of moral and religious education, and so the teacher of Germany prepared the way for the religious thoughts of the Reformation.
+He was an important figure in the movement known as Christian humanism, which exerted a lasting influence upon scientific life in Germany.

-Melanchthon wrote numerous treatises dealing with education and learning that present some of his key thoughts on learning, including his views on the basis, method, and goal of reformed education.
+Melanchthon wrote many treatises on education and learning that present some of his views on the basis, method, and goal of reformed education.
 In his "Book of Visitation", Melanchthon outlines a school plan that recommends schools to teach Latin only.
-Here he suggests children should be broken up into three distinct groups: children who are learning to read, children who know how to read and are ready to learn grammar, and children who are well-trained in grammar and syntax.
+He suggests children should be broken up into three distinct groups: children who are learning to read, children who know how to read and are ready to learn grammar, and children who are well-trained in grammar and syntax.
 Melanchthon also believed that the disciplinary system of the classical "seven liberal arts", and the sciences studied in the higher faculties could not encompass the new revolutionary discoveries of the age in terms of either content or method.
 He expanded the traditional categorization of science in several directions, incorporating not only history, geography and poetry but also the new natural sciences in his system of scholarly disciplines.